exhazordinary/mlops-wizardry/README.md

 From setting up reproducible ML pipelines to deploying, scaling, and monitoring models in production, this is where theory meets implementation.

 # 🎯 Mission
-To gain wizard-level proficiency in building, automating, and managing machine learning systems — making them reliable, scalable, and production-ready.
+To gain wizard-level proficiency in building, automating, and managing machine learning systems, making them reliable, scalable, and production-ready.

 # Through this repository, I aim to:
 📚 Document my learning of MLOps concepts, tools, and best practices